 I’ve noticed that really does also apply to allergy friendly and gluten free items too.
 If you are going to some one’s house, bring your own food!
 This way you can trust what you are eating AND you will have your own leftovers!!

 Google has also become such a friend to those with food allergies and Celiac Disease.
-To start with, did you know that some turkeys actually contain gluten, here is a link to gluten free turkeys sold in the stores.
+To start with, did you know that some turkeys actually contain gluten, here is a link to gluten free turkey brands sold in the stores.

 Here is a link to allergy friendly cookbooks to help get you started!